Dirkster99/TreeLib/source/TreeLib/Readme.txt

 each node (and their children) in a certain order.

-A store (serialize) and restore (deserialize) algorithm usually requires a PreOrder traversal from the root node(s) down to the bottom, in which, each node is visited exactly once.
+A store (serialize) and restore (deserialize) algorithm usually requires a LevelOrder or PreOrder traversal from the root node(s) down to the bottom, in which, each node is visited exactly once.

 Other algorithms, that require use to compute a value from the leaf up to the root may require a PostOrder traversal.
-This solution contains a short overview on this topic (see below) and Generic algorithms that can be used on any tree (be it binary or n-ary - each node can have at most 2 children or n children).
+This solution contains a short overview on this topic (see below) and Generic algorithms that can be used on any tree (be it binary or n-ary - each node can have n children with any n > 0).

 Classification
 --------------